Debt service coverage ratio

-The debt service coverage ratio (DSCR), known as "debt coverage ratio" (DCR), is a financial metric used to assess an entity's ability to generate enough cash to cover its debt service obligations.
-These obligations include interest, principal, and lease payments.
-The DSCR is calculated by dividing the operating income available for debt service by the total amount of debt service due.
+The debt service coverage ratio (DSCR), also known as the debt coverage ratio (DCR), is a financial ratio that measures an entity's ability to generate sufficient cash to cover its debt obligations, including interest, principal, and lease payments.
+It is calculated by dividing the net operating income (NOI) by the total debt service.
+A higher DSCR indicates stronger cash flow relative to debt commitments, while a ratio below 1 suggests insufficient funds to meet payments.
+Lenders, such as banks, often set a minimum DSCR in loan covenants, where falling below this threshold may constitute a default.